ppengzeng/ppengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Yijie Lin.
 I’m a Ph.D. student from College of Computer Science, Sichuan Univerisity, China.
-Currently, I’m a student of Professor Peng (http://pengxi.me")
+Currently, I’m a student of Professor [Xi Peng](http://pengxi.me")

 My research interests include Multimodal Learning and Deep Learning.
 For now I focus on the multimodal learning and unsupervised learning, which can be unified to the framework of Representation Learning.